 Dachshunds reached stardom once they had crossed the Atlantic because America fell in love with them.
 During World War II, they lost popularity as German name and origin were not favorable attributes.
 Yet, Badger Dogs made a spectacular comeback in the 1950s and remained desirable pets ever since.

 Both Dachshunds and Mini Dachshunds are quite common, with the standard version being more prevalent in suburbs and rural areas.
-Miniature Dach tends to be more of a city dog breed.
+Miniature Dachs tends to be more of a city dog breed.

-At first glance, Badger Dogs disarm with their almost comical appearance.
-Their elongated bodies and short legs earned them the Sausage Dog nickname.
-Because of the long spine, they were able to crawl into the dens and extract prey with such success.
+At first glance, they are quite adorable with their elongated bodies and short legs but they do serve a purpose.
+Because of their long spine, they are able to crawl into the dens and extract prey with success.
 Their long tails were used by huntsmen to drag them out of the holes, with badgers and foxes in Dachshund’s teeth.

-When it comes to the jaw, Badger Dogs have a mighty scissor bite, another characteristic of hunting dogs.
+When it comes to the jaw, Dachshunds have a mighty scissor bite, another characteristic of hunting dogs.
 Their paws are paddle-shaped, which means that they are pro diggers.
 The ears are floppy, and the muzzle is long.
 Dachshunds have almond-shaped eyes with an attentive gaze and a black nose.

 The coat varies from short and smooth to long and wiry.
 The general belief is that long-haired pooches are the result of mixing Dachshunds and Spaniels.
 The color palette is broad, and some pups can combine different shades.

 The difference between the Standard Dachshund and Mini Dachshund is only in size, and the above traits are applicable for both types.
-The difference in the size of a Standard Dachshund compared to a Miniature Dachshund is significant, with full-size specimens being twice as big as the miniature version.
+The difference in the size of a standard Dachshund compared to a miniature Dachshund is significant, with full-size weiner dogs being twice as big as the miniature version.